-Bradlee argued that it made sense for the College and Commission to share staff, expenses, and work together to preserve the same small village that they both occupy.
+Bradlee argued that it made sense for the College and Commission to share staff, and expenses, and work together to preserve the same small village that they both occupy.

 The College finally began taking a major step as Bradlee ended his era, towards making the St. Mary’s River a laboratory for environmental sciences with a new waterfront facility located at the boathouse area of the college.

-That effort turned into a major issue in 2008 when the college erected a huge three-story new boathouse which changed the very vista of the area which, ironically, was part of the mission that Historic St. Mary’s City Commission was charged with protecting.
+That effort turned into a major issue in 2008 when the college erected a huge three-story new boathouse which changed the very vista of the area, which, ironically, was part of the mission that Historic St. Mary’s City Commission was charged with protecting.
 In addition, the construction work was done in violation of Maryland soil erosion and pollution laws, which if done by an individual or business, could have resulted in fines and imprisonment.

-Vows to set fire to the boat house were reported in ST. MARY’S TODAY, along with the admonition that arson is never a good idea and soon St. Mary’s College President Maggie O’Brien was calling in fire marshals, erecting 10 foot high construction fences and facing down an enraged community, all of which finally led to her resignation.
+Vows to set fire to the boat house were reported in ST. MARY’S TODAY, along with the admonition that arson is never a good idea, and soon St. Mary’s College President Maggie O’Brien was calling in fire marshals, erecting 10-foot-high construction fences and facing down an enraged community, all of which finally led to her resignation.
 But the boathouse was built as a lasting monument to bureaucratic and elitist superiority over the community.

 Citizens who were active in saving St. Mary’s City from being overrun by the College pointed out various construction projects which unearthed Indian village remains and paved over early settler’s homes without any archeological digs performed.

-At the age of eighty-four when he ended his service at St. Mary’s City, Bradlee remained a vigorous Washington Post executive and had his hand in a number of projects for the huge conglomerate around the world and with local concerns in St. Mary’s City, where he maintains a weekend home to escape Washington.
+At the age of eighty-four, when he ended his service at St. Mary’s City, Bradlee remained a vigorous Washington Post executive and had his hand in a number of projects for the huge conglomerate around the world and with local concerns in St. Mary’s City, where he maintains a weekend home to escape Washington.

 “With Marty Sullivan as the director, this place has really improved and we have ironed out problems which we inherited,” said Bradlee.
 “This is a great way to involve students in learning about history and taking part in discovering colonial life and our early beginnings.
 It is exciting to be a part of this and to work with such a great group of people.”